ClementBM/clementbm.github.io/_posts/2019-12-17-gradient-descent.markdown

 }
 $$

-> :alien: *alien says* :speech_balloon:\
+> :alien: *alien says* :speech_balloon:<br>
-Having said that we omit a constant during the logarithm derivative calculation
+> Having said that we omit a constant during the logarithm derivative calculation

 Then we take the **second** component